Improving Your User Experience

 On the technical side, when any web application reaches a certain size, it becomes very difficult to manage HTML and CSS.
 Using a design system significantly reduces the amount of code we need to write and maintain, which helps us to roll out designs faster, reduces maintenance time and makes bugs less common (or at least easier to identify and fix).

-Finally, and I think most importantly – PeopleDoc UI helps us build more consistency between our solutions.
-This is most important from a user experience perspective; users who already know how to use one interface will find it easier to learn a new interface that utilises the same patterns.
+Finally, and I think most importantly, PeopleDoc UI helps us build more consistency between our solutions.
+This is most important from a user experience perspective; users who already know how to use one interface will find it easier to learn a new interface that utilizes the same patterns.
 This significantly reduces cognitive load and helps our users feel empowered and in control.

 Continue to part 2 of this interview: User Experience Principles